laura-str/Portfolio/Cohort Analysis/README.md

 ~~~~

 ### Conclusions
-During our analysis we found out that these are the most profitable cohorts, sources and devices:

 <img src="Monthly_Visits.png">

 * Most of our users use a desktop device to visit our website, the also spend more time on the website than touch device users